ChaoningZhang/MobileSAM/README.md

 masks = mask_generator.generate(<your_image>)
 ```
 ## <a name="GettingStarted"></a>Getting Started (MobileSAMv2)
-Firstly, acquire the model from the [checkpoints](https://drive.google.com/file/d/11ib5qV8qFz_2fKn0ryGea0gEevOnM_uc/view?usp=sharing).
+Download the model weights from the [checkpoints](https://drive.google.com/file/d/11ib5qV8qFz_2fKn0ryGea0gEevOnM_uc/view?usp=sharing).

-The MobileSAMv2 can be started with the easy following ways:
+After downloading the model weights, faster SegEvery with MobileSAMv2 can be simply used as follows:
 ```
 cd MobileSAMv2
 bash ./experiments/mobilesamv2.sh